 ) biography (

-Baramó is a Bulgarian visual artist.
-Baramó is an artistic name of Elitsa Baramova.
-She create abstract as well realistic expressionistic paintings.
+Baramó is a freelance artist and connoisseur of art.
+She creates abstract as well figurative expressionistic paintings.
 The practice of author often involves conceptual texts with the visual part.
-After her last creative expressions she is classified as a neoexistentialistic painter by prof. Kr.
+After her last creative expression, she is classified as a neo-existentialistic painter by prof. Kr.
 Delchev.

 In the period 2000 - 2006 she exhibited mostly in Germany, after taking part in the International academic Symposium/ Wernigerrode.
 At that time German expressionism was very close to her artistic search.
 The surrounding cultural landscape enriched her vision and brought new challenges.
 She integrated into the German scene and received awards for painting “Rolf Broenstrup”- Hanover (2005), and Laatzen, Hanover (2003).
 She began experimenting with different forms of expression and made a happening with Jazz legend Gunter Hampel and colleague Ahrens in the gallery “Studio Wasserscheune”, Erbsen.
 The related catalog (paintings till 2003) was published under the terms of German cultural policy.
 The same year she received a Goethe Institute scholarship.
 Baramó made numerous exhibitions in German galleries and museums (f. ex.
 Gropius Alfeld museum - FRG, gallery "Alte Feuerwache"- Göttingen/ FRG, Villa Mohr – Munich/ FRG, Bulgarian Cultural Institute – Berlin/ FRG ) guild galleries (Künstlerhaus -Göttingen/FRG, Sofia/BG) and worldwide (“Jeux de la Francophonie” - “Musee des Beaux Arts”/Ottawa, Canada).

 ●● Alongside her artistic appearances since the mid-2010s until the present day she has been actively engaged with graphic design - multiple books, posters, logos, catalogues, corporate design.
-She collaborates with Sofia Municipality (Festival Herbert von Karajan annually from 2001 till 2008), Ergo publishing house, Foreign Ministry (logo concept for the BG participation in “Europalia -2002” festival /Belgium- competition), Sofia City Library, Management Agency Stars records, etc. Baramó is one of the pioneers of object illustration. ●● In 2007-2017 she made objects and contemporary-style jewelry, exhibited in galleries in Sofia and Vienna (in 2014/-in 2015 she collaborated with the leading gallery for avant-garde jewelry V&V, Austria).
+She collaborates with Sofia Municipality (Festival Herbert von Karajan annually from 2001 till 2008), Ergo publishing house, Foreign Ministry (logo concept for the BG participation in “Europalia -2002” festival /Belgium- competition), Sofia City Library, Management Agency Stars records, etc. ●● In 2007-2017 she made objects and contemporary-style jewelry, exhibited in galleries in Sofia and Vienna (in 2014/-in 2015 she collaborated with the leading gallery for avant-garde jewelry V&V, Austria).

 movement + meditation + sense of humor + curiosity + concentration + variety